This post may contain affiliate links. Please read my privacy policy.

 Instructions

-- Preheat oven to 375°F (190°C).
-Prepare the potatoes.
-Leave the skin on.
-Slice the potatoes into 1/8-inch-thick slices using a Mandoline slicer.
+- Preheat the oven to 375°F (190°C).
+Prepare the potatoes by leaving the skin on.
+Slice the potatoes into 1/8-inch (0.3 cm)-thick slices using a mandoline slicer.

-- Spray some cooking spray to a standard muffin pan.
-You will need 10 tins.
-Arrange the potatoes into each tin, starting with the bigger sliced potatoes at the bottom and smaller ones towards the top.
-Fill the 10 cups.
+- Spray a standard muffin pan with cooking spray.
+You will need 10 cups.
+Arrange the potatoes in each cup, starting with the larger slices at the bottom and layering the smaller ones toward the top.
+Fill all 10 cups.

-- Baked the potato stacks for 45-50 minutes or until the edges and tops turn golden brown.
-Remove the potato stacks from the oven, remove them from the muffin tin and serve immediately.
+- Bake the potato stacks for 45–50 minutes, or until the edges and tops turn golden brown.
+Remove the potato stacks from the oven, carefully take them out of the muffin tin, and serve immediately.

 Video